WHO WE ARE

 Renana has been a cooking instructor for the past 14 years.
 She has also been a preschool teacher in a Montessori school in Brooklyn and in a preschool in Westchester.
 She brings with her the understanding of child development and the creative methods of educating young children.

 Food education has become a passion and mission for Renana.
 Talking with children about making healthier choices for meals and snacks, as they become older and more independent, should be a constant process.
 Children should be engaged in food preparation from start to finish; from bare ingredients to a finished product.

 In her lessons, Renana focuses on healthy and delicious ingredients, and familiarizes students with simple and natural ways of satisfying their appetite.
 Renana offers private or group lessons at home, after school programs, workshops for parents and teachers as well as birthday parties to children of all ages.
 In addition, she develops cooking curricula for schools and camps.

-In Spring of 2016 Renana opened the gates to her own kitchen at Fiddleheads Cooking Studio in Westchester, NY and is happy to share the space and teach children and their parents how to get more involved with what we eat.
+In Spring of 2016 Renana opened the gates to her own kitchen at Fiddleheads Cooking Studio in Westchester, NY.
+Presently, Renana and the other instructors teach at Crawford Mansion, Chappaqua Community Center and a select schools in Westchetser and Fairfield Counties.

 Julia is a graduate of Hamilton College and of the professional culinary program at the International Culinary Center.
 She started her career teaching elementary school at Greenwich Country Day School before pursuing her love of food professionally.
 Since then, she has worked at Martha Stewart Living as Chef Emeril Lagasse’s Brand Manager, in the test kitchen of Saveur Magazine as a recipe tester, in the kitchen of Sunday Suppers as the Head of Culinary Development, and has consulted for professional chefs and television hosts on Food Network and the Cooking Channel.